kpal81xd/docs.krunker.io/docs/files/custom_assets.md

 ## 3D Models

 You can upload custom 3D Models to use in your scene.
-Currently only .obj and .gtlf are supported.
+Currently only .obj and .gltf are supported.
 You can load a 3D asset into your scene using KrunkScript:

 <p class="hidep"><strong class="client-side">client-side</strong></p>